msanvarov/nest-rest-typeorm-boilerplate/README.md

 ### 🏗 Choosing a Web Framework

 This boilerplate comes with [Fastify](https://github.com/fastify/fastify) out of the box as it offers [performance benefits](https://github.com/nestjs/nest/blob/master/benchmarks/all_output.txt) over Express.
-But the Express version is still accessible on a [different branch](https://github.com/msanvarov/nest-rest-typeorm-boilerplate/tree/express).
+But the Express adapter is still accessible on a [different branch](https://github.com/msanvarov/nest-rest-typeorm-boilerplate/tree/express).

 ---